SCOTT SIMON, Host:

 Retiree Sylvia Joram says she was initially leery of Obama, because of what she calls the Muslim part.
 But she is a Democrat and she ended up voting for Obama, enthusiastically.

-Ms. SYLVIA JORAM (Retiree): That Christmas I got my husband the plate with Obama on it.
+SYLVIA JORAM: That Christmas I got my husband the plate with Obama on it.
 A lot of my neighbors aren't too happy when they come over.
 But it sits very proudly in our curio cabinet.

 HORSLEY: Joram is part of a group of seniors who get together regularly to discuss current events at On Top of the World, an Ocala community that's home to some 8,000 retirees.
 Even those who support the president here have a deep distrust of the federal government.